PROSLab/IoTEventLogRoutineDetector/detection/README.md

 ## Usage

-Refer to the notebooks for the detection execution.
+Refer to the notebooks for the detection execution reported below.
+In particular two notebooks are provided and both refer to the challenge proposed during the International Workshop on BP-Meet-IoT (see e.g., https://bp-meet-iot.webs.upv.es/2022).
+The challenge is described in [1].

+* `algorithms_analysis.ipynb` analyzes the dataset proposed in the 2022 edition.
+* `algorithms_analysis_2020.ipynb` analyzes the dataset proposed in the 2020 edition.

+[1] Koschmider, A., Leotta, F., Serral, E., & Torres, V. (2021).
+BP-Meets-IoT 2021 Challenge Dataset [link](https://bp-meet-iot.webs.upv.es/2021/challenge/BP_Meets_Iot2021_Challenge_Dataset.pdf).